 (The law allows states to modify the FTE employee number for small businesses to 2-50 for 2014 and 2015.
 Most states, including the Commonwealth of Pennsylvania, are choosing that option and will classify small business as those with 2-50 FTEs.
 Starting in 2016, businesses in every state with 2-100 employees will be classified as small business.)

-The Health Care Law does not mandate that small businesses provide health care coverage to their employees, but if you do provide coverage and it does not meets the law’s requirements, then the company may be subject to penalties.
+The Health Care Law does not mandate that small businesses provide health care coverage to their employees, but if you do provide coverage and it does not meet the law’s requirements, then the company may be subject to penalties.

 The Health Care Law defines large businesses as those with a total of 50 or more employers.